webpro/programming-principles/README.md

 ## KISS

-**Keep It Simple, Stupid**: most systems work best if they are kept simple rather than made complex.
+**Keep It Simple, Stupid**: most systems work and are understood better if they are kept simple rather than made complex.

 Why